Banks lead FTSE retreat from 6-month highs

 He added that a move below 5,656, the trendline of the past three months, would be needed to confirm that the index's upward trend has run out of steam.

-Financials led the market lower, with RBS (RBS.L) down 4 percent and Lloyds (LLOY.L) off nearly 3 percent.
+Financials led the market lower, with RBS down 4 percent and Lloyds off nearly 3 percent.

-Broker downgrades weighed on fund firm Ashmore (ASHM.L) and independent financial adviser Hargreaves Lansdown (HRGV.L), which lost 2.4 and 3.4 percent respectively.
+Broker downgrades weighed on fund firm Ashmore and independent financial adviser Hargreaves Lansdown, which lost 2.4 and 3.4 percent respectively.

-A more risk-seeking mindset at the start of the year had benefited banking shares, with some investors seeing value after a 30 percent slump in the sector index in 2011 .FTNMX8350.
+A more risk-seeking mindset at the start of the year had benefited banking shares, with some investors seeing value after a 30 percent slump in the sector index in 2011.

 A downgrade of several French banks by Standard & Poor's ratings agency overnight, which follows the recent cut in France's sovereign rating, added to the negative sentiment on the financial sector.